allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Provide constructive feedback and propose solutions for issues faced.
     * Receive feedback and discuss how it could be used to improve future projects and assignments.
     * :heavy_exclamation_mark: TODO: add any additional items in the A category for the postmortems.
+    * Consider all possible angles and opions when determining what is good feedback.
+    * Thoroughly consider all feedback regardless of how it may initially seem.

 * Unacceptable Conduct (U):
   * Members shall not